 Third and most important to think about beforehand, specific brands and styles of stone pebble mosaic mats can be difficult or sometimes even impossible to install with a completely seamless finish.

-Seriously, consider your tolerance for seamy-ness!
+Think about your tolerance for seamy-ness!

 Some stone pebble mosaic mats are engineered so that any side of a mat can (ideally) match up seamlessly with any side of any other mat.
 This gives some flexibility for matching mats together to minimize the appearance of seams.
 If each mat can be rotated 90, 180, or 270 degrees, then you have lots of options for (ideally) seamless matching.